 O'Dillard going up for a shot against Stuttgart January 8, 1977.
 Herb Davis (42) is in the foreground and Andre Stokes (22) is in the background.

+points per game, but Baker received the "Best Player" award.
+All of the players from the U.S. went on to play in college and at

+20

+7", was

+averaging

+the NBA.
+O'Dillard recalled a time he took on Magic when Coach Stewart was running 3

+least briefly for

+7

-Two Johnsons continued (Continued from page 6) Coach Gussner.
+Two Johnsons continued

+(Continued from page 6)

+Coach Gussner.
 A member of the National Honor Society, he recalled his competition with Wendy Bulkin, who was known for setting the curve in her classes - with O'Dillard close behind.
 He claimed friendship with "everybody."
 His pals on the basketball team were Walter Redd, Herb Davis, Tony Newton, David Williams, and Rodney Davis.

 On Coach Gussner's team, which ran a three guard offense, O'Dillard played outside wing and took and made a lot of shots that today would be 3-pointers.
 He played on the varsity team two years.
 Nürnberg finished 7-5 in 1975-76 and 9-5 in '76-'77 with a third place finish in the Blue Division Tournament at the end of the season.
 In his senior year, he was the team's leading scorer, and Gussner said that O'Dillard, though only 6 foot tall, was an excellent rebounder and a strong defensive player.
 O'Dillard was selected to the Stars and Stripes All-Europe Men's Team as one of the top 20 players in Europe as well as the